WaymentSteeleLab/makeshift/README.md

-# `nmr_parsing`: Lightweight NMR tools
+# `makeshift`: Lightweight NMR tools

-This repository provides a minimal, dependency-light tools to handle NMR data. nmr_star_parser reads [NMR-STAR](https://bmrb.io/spec/) format files from the Biological Magnetic Resonance Bank ([BMRB](https://bmrb.io/)).
+This repository provides a minimal, dependency-light tools to handle NMR data.
+Makeshift reads [NMR-STAR](https://bmrb.io/spec/) format files from the Biological Magnetic Resonance Bank ([BMRB](https://bmrb.io/)).
 It extracts sample metadata and measurements into Python dictionaries and pandas DataFrames.

 ## Features

 - Parse `.str` files into nested Python dictionaries
+- Re-reference, calculate CSI, and more in `python`
 - Extract polymer sequences, sample compositions, and chemical shifts
 - Built using Python standard library + `pandas`